 VQTS experienced around a 20% drawdown in the fall of 2008 before rallying to a year end gain of +13%.

-Many strategies that backtest well on historical data do not perform well once they go live, but as I noted at the beginning of this post VQTS has already shown that it can approximate the S&P 500 during periods of low volatility—the condition the market is in 75% of the time.
-VQTS’ drawdowns during crashes and corrections are likely to be significant, but VQTS’ strategy of going long volatility during panicky periods and short volatility during the recovery should continue to work well as a way to power through downturns.
+Many strategies that backtest well on historical data do not perform well once they go live.
+As I noted at the beginning of this post VQTS has already shown that it can approximate the S&P 500 during periods of low volatility—the condition the market is in 75% of the time.
+VQTS’ drawdowns during crashes and corrections are likely to be significant, but VQTS’ strategy of going long volatility during panicky periods and short volatility during the recovery should continue to work well as a way to power through severe downturns.
+The real challenge for it will be choppy markets with fast declines and V-shaped recoveries.

 UBS did think about Black Swan events when constructing this fund.
 If VQTS was allocated to short volatility when a major disaster (e.g., terrorist attack) occurred the fund could experience very heavy losses.
 If VQTS is down 60% or more intra-day from the previous close or the indicative value drops below $5 the fund is terminated.
 This is called an acceleration.
 The shareholder receives a payout that is equal to the liquidated assets of the fund—which may be higher or lower than the acceleration threshold levels.

 Everyone knows this bull market will end, the tough part is guessing when.
-With VQTS you can ride the bull and be prepared for the inevitable bad ending.
+With VQTS you can ride the bull and be prepared for the inevitable bad ending—the primary question being how well it handles the inevitable corrections that happen inbetween.